New Student Orientation

 - Be Prepared for the Class: Have the necessary supplies and textbooks needed for the class, and also be prepared for engaging in class discussions.

 - Take Notes in Class: Active participation in class is very important.
 Taking notes is an important way to stay actively involved with the material being covered in class.
 Class notes are a valuable tool when preparing for tests or completing homework assignments

 - Meet With Instructors: Professors always provide their contact information in the course syllabus.
 Students can call professors, email professors, or make appointments to speak with professors outside of class, if necessary

-The Student Success and Tutoring Center (SSTC) provides free tutorial assistance in many subjects including math, English, computer technology, biology, and more.
-There is also a Writing Center on each campus to assist students with papers.
-Students can also access Smarthinking, a 24-hour online tutorial service at no charge.
+The Student Success and Tutoring Center (SSTC) provides free academic coaching assistance in many subjects including math, English, computer technology, nursing, biology, and more.
+There is also a Writing Center on each campus to assist students with the writing process.
+Students can also access SMARTHINKING, a 24-hour online academic assistance service at no charge.